 Seven Rivers in Hall Road, Great Bromley is part of the International Leonard Cheshire Charity, and is home about 30 resident adults with varying physical disabilities.
-Seven Rivers was the ninth 'Cheshire Home' to be created in the UK, established in Great Bromley Hall in 1955 by Group Captain Leonard Cheshire.
+Seven Rivers was the ninth 'Cheshire Home' to be created in the UK, established in Great Bromley Hall in 1955 by Group Captain Leonard Cheshire, V.C.

 For details of activities, please contact Liz Barrenger on 01206 230345

 Although disabled the residents enjoy a variety of activities both in home and outside.
 We are always seeking volunteers to work alongside staff or directly with our residents to assist with activities and fund raising events.

 Call the home on 01206 230345 and ask for our Volunteer Co-ordinator or call in at any time - someone will be pleased to help.